qiskit-advocate/qamp-spring-22/README.md

 - Discuss with your mentor to refine project details and define deliverables. (during the first 2 weeks)
 - Work on a project with guidance from your mentor.
 You should dedicate at least 5 hours per week for a meaningful mentorship experience.
 - Meet with your mentor regularly to report progress and get feedbacks.
 (1 hour call every week).
-- Present project ideas and progress in mid-term review (Oct 7, 2021)
+- Present project ideas and progress in the two checkpoints.
-- Present final outcome in the final showcase (Dec 9, 2021)
+- Present final outcome in the final showcase

 ## Frequently Asked Questions